Airtable Invoice Automation: Complete Guide to Automated Invoicing

 - Test with invoices that have 1 line item and 20 line items - the table should expand cleanly

-For more design control, use the HTML Template Builder - headers, footers, page numbers, and precise pixel layouts.
+For more design control, use the HTML/CSS template builder - headers, footers, page numbers, and precise pixel layouts.

 How to Trigger Invoice Generation